 “Then, at Stage 4, when women take action, we see a lot of what we call ‘back and forthing’ because when women leave, the emotions often come back,” said Jennifer Hardesty, a U of I assistant professor of human and community development.
 “They need clarity.
 They want to be physically and emotionally connected again.”

-If you’d like to share your story of living with a man who abuses, I welcome your comments below.
-Writing about your life can give you clarity and insight.
+If you want to talk about your experience with living with or leaving a man who is abusive, please share below.
+I welcome your comments, big and little!
+Writing about your relationship can give you clarity and insight.

 Do you need help with these stages of leaving an abusive relationship?
 Start by calling the domestic violence helpline – I listed the number and website above.